Adedejiosvaldo/department_auth/README.md

 ## API Documentation

-Once the application is running, access the GraphQL Playground in your browser:
+Once the application is running, the GraphQL Playground can be accessed in a browser:

-`http://localhost:<PORT>/graphql` (replace `<PORT>` with your application's port)
+`http://localhost:<PORT>/graphql` (replace `<PORT>` with the application's port)

 The Playground provides an interactive environment to explore the GraphQL schema, run queries, and execute mutations.

 ### Example Operations

-_(Refer to the GraphQL Schema section in the original prompt or explore via the Playground for detailed operations like `login`, `createDepartment`, `getDepartments`, etc.)_
+_(Refer to the GraphQL Schema section or explore via the Playground for detailed operations like `login`, `createDepartment`, `getDepartments`, etc.)_

 ## Testing

-Run the test suite using:
+The test suite can be run using:

 ```bash
 npm test
 # or
 yarn test
 ```

-_(Add details about specific test types if available, e.g., unit, integration, e2e)_

-**Testing Checklist:**

-- Authentication flow (login, token verification)
-- CRUD operations for Departments and SubDepartments
-- Input validation checks
-- Error handling for invalid operations or data
-- Performance under load (optional)

 ## Deployment